Every other day in Florida, a baby dies from suffocation while sleeping unsafely.

 NOT A BED

-- Bring crib into parent’s room for baby’s first year — room sharing keeps baby close without the risks.
+- Bring a crib into the parent’s room for a baby’s first year — room sharing keeps the baby close without the risks.

-- Never put baby to sleep on soft surfaces like adult beds, couches, futons, recliners, or air mattresses.
+- Never put a baby to sleep on soft surfaces, such as adult beds, couches, futons, recliners, or air mattresses.

 Sleep Baby Safely Tip